 - adopting the practices and behaviour we have set as our standard when carrying out their roles, and reporting any abuse or neglect of which they become aware to our management and/or to external authorities responsible for child protection or to police, regardless of whether that abuse is being perpetrated by staff and volunteers within our sport, or by those outside our sport including those from the child’s family, extended family, their family’s extended network or strangers.

-The Management, Staff and volunteers within the sport is responsible for the development and endorsement of the The Yard’s Child Safe Sport Commitment.
-The role of each entity in relation to the development and compliance of The Yard’s Child Safe Sport Commitment is detailed in the table below.
+The Management, Staff and volunteers within the sport are responsible for the development and endorsement of the The Yard’s Child Safe Sport Commitment.
+The role of each entity in relation to the development and compliance of the The Yard Child Safe Sport Commitment is detailed in the table below.